-(Right above: By 1918 Ypres was looking like this; some of these broken buildings had been a school which had served as a shelter for troops in the earlier days of the conflict. - from a vintage post-card)
+(Right above: By 1918 Ypres was looking like this; some of these broken buildings had been a school whish had served as a shelter for troops in the earlier days of the conflict. - from a vintage post-card)

 Their time was to be divided into the usual postings: the front-line trenches, behind them the support positions and, yet further to the rear again the various reserve sectors.
-The troops would move in a rotating pattern which would see them spend approximately a week in each posting - although the arrangement was very flexible - and at times there had been further and longer withdrawals to the rear for training, re-organization and what was often to be called rest...although it hardly ever was.
+The troops would move in a circular pattern which would see them spend approximately a week in each posting - although the arrangement was very flexible - and at times there had been further and longer withdrawals to the rear for training, re-organization and what was often to be called rest...although it hardly ever was.

-The eight-day respite at Brake Camp, Vlamertinghe, from February 4 to 11 (inclusive) was to be an example of the last-mentioned: work-parties, inspections by...the Brass..., the awarding of decorations and the announcement - as has been noted further above - that the Newfoundland Regiment was now to be, as of January 25 of that 1918, the Royal Newfoundland Regiment, had been some of the highlights of that particular period.
+The eight-day respite at Brake Camp, Vlamertinghe was to be an example of the lastmentioned: work-parties, inspections by...the Brass..., the awarding of decorations and the announcement - seen above - that the Newfoundland Regiment was now, as of January 25 of that 1918, the Royal Newfoundland Regiment, were some of the highlights of that particular period.